HIGHLIGHTS-Tennis-Australian Open day four

 Authorities reported no new locally acquired cases of COVID-19 in the state of Victoria on Thursday.

-(Reporting by Ian Ransom and Hardik Vyas; Editing by Shri Navaratnam/Richard Pullin)
+(Reporting by Ian Ransom, Hardik Vyas and Manasi Pathak; Editing by Shri Navaratnam & Richard Pullin)